Not sure if The Human Bean is right for you?

 Explanation

-This risk was not identified in the FDD package.
-Item 3 explicitly states, 'There is no litigation required to be disclosed in this Item.'
-A pattern of litigation, especially lawsuits brought by franchisees alleging fraud or misrepresentation, can be a major red flag indicating systemic problems.
-Similarly, a high volume of lawsuits initiated by the franchisor against its franchisees may suggest an overly aggressive or unsupportive culture.
+This risk was not identified in the FDD Package.
+Item 3 states, "There is no litigation required to be disclosed in this Item."
+A pattern of litigation, especially franchisee-initiated lawsuits alleging fraud or misrepresentation, can be a significant warning sign of systemic problems within a franchise.

 Potential Mitigations